 - 1080P IPS

 TL;DR: I like the laptop.
 Good build quality, decent display, good performance.
-Battery life isn’t great… around 4 hours give or take.
-Linux works well with the latest kernel/mesa… only bluetooth doesn’t work.
+Battery life isn’t great… around 4-4.5 hours give or take.
+Linux is working OK, but it has some issues.
+See below for more notes.

 Note: I got cinebench GPU score slightly over 40 on another run… not pictured here.